 Interlinking of rivers is an important topic that features in the UPSC environment section.
 It is also a part of the Geography segment of the UPSC Syllabus.
 In this article, you can read all about the interlinking of rivers in India, its issues and challenges, and also about the National River Linking Project (NRLP) for the IAS exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 Strengthen your preparation for the upcoming exam, check the following links:

 The idea of interlinking rivers was first mooted by the Chief Engineer of the Madras Presidency in 1919, Sir Arthur Cotton.

 - This idea was revisited in 1960 by the then Minister of State for Energy and Irrigation, KL Rao, who proposed to link rivers Ganga and Cauvery.

-- The National Water Development Agency was established by the former Prime Minister Indira Gandhi in 1982.
+- The National Water Development Agency was established by former Prime Minister Indira Gandhi in 1982.

-- In 2002, the Supreme Court asked the government to finalise a plan for interlinking rivers by 2003 and execute it by 2016.
+- In 2002, the Supreme Court asked the government to finalize a plan for interlinking rivers by 2003 and execute it by 2016.

 - A task force was formed by the government for the same in 2003.